cosmos/relayer/README.md

 It is also well documented and intended as a place where users who are interested in building their own relayer can come for working examples.

-The team that brought you Game of Stakes will be bringing you Game of Zones this may for the Cosmos community this may.
+The team that brought you Game of Stakes will be bringing you Game of Zones this May for the Cosmos community this may.

-Learn more about [Game of Zones]https://goz.cosmosnetwork.dev/).
+Learn more about [Game of Zones]<https://goz.cosmosnetwork.dev/).>

+The best place for questions is gameofzones@cosmosnetwork.dev regarding Game of Zones and prepratory testnets.

-### Code of Conduct
+## Code of Conduct

 The iqlusion team is dedicated to providing an inclusive and harrassment free experience for contributors.
 Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

-### Testnet
+## Testnet

 If you would like to join the relayer testnet, please [check out the instructions](./testnets/README.md).

-### Demoing the Relayer
+## Demoing the Relayer

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
 In that vein, the following demo demonstrates the core functionality which will remain even after the changes: